Thursday, October 18, 2012

 #7.
 Visit Imperial Cities & Roman Ruins in a day

-Entrance to old Medina
+Entrance to old Medina, Rabat

 Rabat is Morocco’s political and administrative centre.
 It is largely deserted of tourists, so we were able to roam at will, avoiding a local demonstration (and riot police), into the depths of the quiet medina.
 We emerged at the entrance to a whitewashed Kasbah balancing neatly on cliffs overlooking a somewhat subdued Atlantic Ocean.
 Given a walking tour map, we explored narrow cobbled streets, escaped from the heat in peaceful Andalucian Gardens and took in our first museum, the Musee de Oudaias, housed in a former palace.
-From here we trained 2½ hrs (in second class so that locals could appreciate fully our appalling French or Arabic) to Meknes.
+From here we caught the train, 2½ hrs (in second class so that locals could appreciate fully our appalling French or Arabic) to Meknes.

 Meknes City Gates